About this Page

 Domestic House Spider

 In Utah, hobos are frequently found indoors from August through October.
 This inward migration is driven by their mating season.
 Males are searching for females at this time and are following chemical scents (pheromones) given off by female hobo spiders.
-For this reason, it is probably a bad idea to use hobo pheromone baited traps during mating season because they can attract more spiders into the home.
-Houses with old windows/screens, no weather stripping around exterior doors, foundation cracks, etc., are at greater risk for hobo invasion.
+Houses with old or broken door sweeps, windows/screens, no weather stripping around exterior doors, foundation cracks, etc., are at greater risk for hobo invasion.
 Fix these structural issues and the number of hobos capable of coming into the home will decrease.
 You can use non-pheromone baited sticky traps to monitor areas where you suspect hobos might be entering.
 After mating, the males will die.
 Females will move outside to deposit their egg sacs and will also die.
 Juveniles may be found in the home throughout the remainder of the year, but are infrequent.

 The following section covers control methods for hobo spiders and spiders in general.
 Spiders should be considered beneficial, but sometimes their presence is unwanted.
-Spraying insecticides is generally not recommended for control of spiders unless there is a serious outbreak.
-Spraying, in the long run, can often make hobo spider problems worse!
-Spiders can be killed by a direct spray of insecticides however, an insecticidal "barrier" around the home is unlikely to provide good control.
-This is because spiders, especially hobos, have long legs that keep them elevated above the ground where the insecticide is applied, and because spiders aren't easily killed by insecticides commonly used for perimeter barrier treatments.
+Spraying insecticides is generally not recommended for control of spiders unless there is a large infestation.
+Spraying, in the long run, could make hobo spider problems worse by reducing spider diversity around homes, minimizing competition for spiders.
+Spiders can be readily killed by a direct spray of insecticides however, an insecticidal "barrier" around the home is unlikely to provide perfect control of hobos as insecticides used for killing insects are generally not as effective against spiders.
+Additionally, many hobo spiders are coming in from the property and run quickly into the home and may not be in contact with the chemical long enough to cause mortality.
+I have observed hobo spiders running right up the concrete steps into my home on many occasions.
+If the door sweeps aren't in tact and the entry ways sealed, you will still have an occasional hobo entering the home.

 To control spiders it is necessary to understand why and how they enter the home and use that knowledge against them.
 Below are the major reasons spiders enter the home: